 Dr. Zylstra has over 20 years of experience in physical therapy.
 He began his career at a specialty pain and spine injury clinic in Colorado.
 After several years, he opened his first outpatient rehab clinic in 2005.
 After selling that practice and moving to Michigan in 2013, he opened the clinic now known as KinetaCare.

 In addition to neck rehab, he is an expert in dry needling.
-He teaches advanced techniques with his Functional Dry Needling program across the county.
+He teaches advanced technique sacross the county with his Functional Dry Needling program.
 His treatment takes a holistic approach to the body’s structure and function.
 With this approach, he has helped a variety of patient populations, including orthopedic surgical care, athletics, wellness, chronic pain, and injury prevention of all ages.